mistersouza/ayrton-senna/README.md

 ### wireframe

-I've selected Balsamiq software to create responsive layouts.
-These wireframes offer a well-defined site structure and organized content presentation.
+We've opted for Balsamiq software to design responsive layouts.
+These wireframes provide a clear site structure and organized content layout.

 <img src="assets/images/readme/memorial-wireframe.webp">

 ### Color Scheme

-I've opted for a grayscale color scheme in the early design phase to prioritize content structure and user experience.
-Accent colors will be chosen later, following thorough UX research, to ensure they enhance the overall design and user interaction effectively.
+We've chosen a grayscale color scheme during the initial design phase to prioritize content structure and the user experience.
+Accent colors will be selected after conducting comprehensive UX research to ensure they effectively enhance the overall design and user interaction.

 <img src="assets/images/readme/memorial-color-scheme.webp">

 ### Typography

-Our current choice of a single font family serves the purpose of establishing a clean and consistent design framework.
-Nevertheless, our strategic vision involves delving into custom fonts in the future, following comprehensive UX research and a refinement of our business objectives in collaboration with our valued partners.
-This approach is geared towards elevating the website's distinctiveness and user experience by selecting fonts that seamlessly align with our design and audience preferences.
+We've opted for a single font family to maintain a sleek and uniform design foundation.
+However, our forward-looking strategy includes exploring custom fonts down the road.
+This exploration will come after conducting extensive UX research, refining our business objectives, and forging strong partnerships.
+Our aim is to enhance the website's uniqueness and user experience by selecting fonts that align seamlessly with our design and audience preferences.

 + Montserrat
   + Thin